 Monarch Academy Annapolis, a public contract school, serving students from K-5 opens in Annapolis.
 The school is housed in a beautifully renovated building, formerly home to The Capital Gazette.

-The TranZed Academy for Working Teens (TAWS) opens in Montgomery County.
-TAWS is designed for working seniors, and the students’ academic schedule is created to fit around their work obligations, ensuring that the student can stay on track for graduation.
+The TranZed Academy for Working Students (TAWS) opens in Montgomery County.
+TAWS is designed for working seniors, and the student’s academic schedule is created to fit around their work obligations, ensuring that the student can stay on track for graduation.
 The Upside Down Organization changes its name to the Transformation Education Institute and now includes all internal and external training programs and seminars of the organization.
-University of Maryland selects The Children’s Guild to manage College Park Academy, a 650 student, grades 6-12, charter school in Maryland’s Prince George’s County.
-Monarch Academy Global Academy graduates its first 8th grade class.
+University of Maryland selects The Children’s Guild to manage College Park Academy, a 650-student, grades 6-12, charter school in Maryland’s Prince George’s County.
+Monarch Academy Global Academy graduates its first 8th-grade class.

-2019 - The Children’s Guild Scores a Home Run With its Partnership With League of Dreams and The TranZed Alliance is Rebranded as The Children’s Guild
+2019 - The Children’s Guild Scores a Home Run With its Partnership with League of Dreams and The TranZed Alliance is Rebranded as The Children’s Guild